DEFRA/software-development-standards/docs/guides/docker_guidance.md

 ### File ownership in COPY commands

 When using `COPY` commands in Dockerfiles, it's critical to avoid assigning write permissions to copied resources.
 SonarCloud and other security scanning tools will flag this as a security vulnerability.
+See [Allowing non-root users to modify resources copied to an image is security-sensitive
+](https://rules.sonarsource.com/docker/type/Security%20Hotspot/RSPEC-6504/) for an applicable SonarCloud rule.

 #### The problem
 Using `COPY --chown=node:node` gives the running user ownership of the files, which means they have write permissions by default.
 This creates unnecessary security risks.